 The Tourist Experience

-I want to see the parts that are touristy.
-Not ironically, not to critique them, but to actually experience what draws millions of people here.
+I want to see the parts that are touristy, to experience what draws millions of people here.
 There's probably something valuable in understanding what makes these places magnetic to outsiders while invisible to locals.

 Culinary Exploration